There Are No Qualified Leads Without Qualified Decisions.

 That closeness shows up in behavior.

-A System of Insight says: identify the 60 with the strongest decision signals, surface the top friction patterns, and prescribe next actions—ranked—so your team stops guessing.
+“Identify the 60 with the strongest decision signals, surface the top friction patterns, and prescribe next actions—ranked—so your team stops guessing.”

-If you’re a Marketing VP/ Director, here’s how to apply this without waiting for a perfect data warehouse.
+If you’re a CEO, VP, or Sales/Marketing Director, here’s how to apply this without waiting for a perfect data warehouse.

 Step 1 — Define “qualification” as a conversion event, not a persona.